Dog warden service

-There may also be additional costs relating to any necessary veterinary treatment.
+- There may also be additional costs relating to any veterinary treatment needed by the dog

-There will also be an extra £25 charge incurred if the dog is taken into the care of our contractors out-of-hours.
+- There will also be an extra £30 charge incurred if the dog is taken into the care of our contractors outside of office hours

-After seven clear days in the pound, the dog will be re-homed or euthanised.
+- After seven clear days in the pound, the dog will be re-homed or euthanized

 Disputes over charges

 Sometimes dog owners object to paying the charges.
-Local authorities are under a duty to collect any dog found loose in its area and to provide a reception facility for found dogs to be taken.
-The law states, "A person claiming to be the owner of a dog seized under this section shall not be entitled to have the dog returned to him unless he pays all the expenses incurred by reason of its detention" plus the £25 statutory charge.
+Local authorities are under a duty to impound any dog found loose in its area.
+The law states, "A person claiming to be the owner of a dog seized under this section shall not be entitled to have the dog returned to him unless he pays all the expenses incurred by reason of its detention" plus the £25 statutory charge set in national regulations.